ckeditor/ckeditor5/docs/installation/advanced/integrating-from-source-vite.md

 ## Running the editor – method 1

 You can now import all the needed plugins and the creator directly into your code and use it there.
-The easiest way to do so is to copy it from the `src/ckeditor.js` file available in every build repository.
-You can use the same path to paste it into your project.
+If you scaffolded your project using a Vite template, paste the following code into `main.js`.

 ```js
 import ClassicEditorBase from '@ckeditor/ckeditor5-editor-classic/src/classiceditor';